 Geoff still does some research at the university on the urban heat island and climate change and is an external examiner for other universities.
 He has been Chair of the Norcliffe, Styal (Unitarian) Chapel Council and is President of the Manchester District Association of Unitarian Chapels.
 He takes a number of services at various chapels including Shrewsbury.
 He is a member of Pownall Park Tennis Club and attempts to play team and social tennis.
 He is regularly entered for the Manchester 10k run as a reluctant runner by his children to raise money for Christies and its ovarian cancer oncologists.

-He has been a Guild Trustee for two years and Chair since March 2016 in order to help support the Guild in its excellent work.
+He has been a Guild Trustee since 2014 in order to help support the Guild in its excellent work.
 Not only has he learnt at lot at the classes but he has also made a lot of new friends.